 CREATE TRIGGER trg_Emp_Ins ON Employee FOR INSERT AS begin SELECT * FROM INSERTED -- show data in Inserted logical table SELECT * FROM DELETED -- show data in Deleted logical table end

-Now insert a new record in Employee table to see data with in Inserted logical table.
+Now insert a new record in Employee table to see data within the Inserted logical table.

 INSERT INTO Employee(EmpID, Name, Salary) VALUES(3,'Avin',23000) SELECT * FROM Employee